-First, we set the high stimulus energy level by adjusting the contrast of the random texture pattern and the letter string so that observers could reliably perform the lexical decision task under interocular suppression.
-Because observers can perform a lexical-decision task with partially visible stimuli, the contrast of the random texture pattern was adjusted such that observers could recognize all the individual letters.
-This procedure was conducted such that observers had to report all characters of a given random letter string (length was less than 4) verbally and the experimenter confirmed its visibility across a sequence of ten trials.
+acters of a given random letter string (length was <4) verbally and the experimenter confirmed its visibility across a sequence of 10 trials.
 The contrast of the random texture pattern set at this stage was used for all other tasks and sessions for that observer.
-Second, we set the lowest stimulus energy level in which accuracy of the lexical decision task without interocular suppression was approximately 90% correct (15 word and 15 non-word samples).
-Third and fourth, the stimulus energy levels that resulted in threshold level lexical-decision task performance and threshold level featurediscrimination task performance were obtained with a staircase procedure (2 up 1 down) with dichoptic presentation of the random texture patterns (thresholds set to approximately 75% correct for each task).
+Second, we set the lowest stimulus energy level in which accuracy of the lexical-decision task without interocular suppression was ~90% correct (15 word and 15 nonword samples).
+Third and fourth, the stimulus energy levels that resulted in threshold-level lexical-decision task performance and threshold-level feature-discrimination task performance were obtained with a staircase procedure (2 up, 1 down) with dichoptic presentation of the random texture patterns (thresholds set to ~75% correct for each task).

 Figure 4a illustrates the stimulus sequence of the semantic judgment task.
-A fixation point was presented dichoptically for 900 msec.
-A context word was presented monocularly for 100 msec and a 400 msec blank period followed in which the fixation point was presented dichoptically.
-The random texture pattern was then presented for 300 msec to the eye opposite to the context word.
-The random texture changed its pattern every 100 msec while a target word was presented for 100 msec with the second random texture pattern.
+A fixation point was presented dichoptically for 900 ms. A context word was presented monocularly for 100 ms and a 400 ms blank period followed in which the fixation point was presented dichoptically.
+The random texture pattern was then presented for 300 ms to the eye opposite to the context word.
+The random texture changed its pattern every 100 ms while a target word was presented for 100 ms with the second random texture pattern.
 Observers judged whether the target word was related or unrelated to the context word using the gamepad.
 Related and unrelated responses were associated with two buttons using the left and the right index fingers (counterbalanced across observers).

 In the main experimental session, observers performed the semantic judgment task with the four stimulus energy levels obtained during the calibration session.
-Note that we recorded electrophysiological responses only while observers were performing the semantic judgment task during the ~3 hour experimental session.
-From the 8 sets of related word pairs, four sets were used to create related pairs for the four visibility levels and the other four sets were used to produce unrelated pairs, for a total of 384 trials.
-In addition, we also included 48 trials in which only context words and random texture patterns were presented without target words to measure the neural response elicited by only the random texture patterns.
+Note that we recorded electrophysiological responses only while observers were performing the semantic judgment task during the \sim 3 h experimental session.
+From the eight sets of related word pairs, four sets were used to create related pairs for the four visibility levels and the other four sets were used to produce unrelated pairs, for a total of 384 trials.
+In addition, we also included 48 trials in which context words and random texture patterns without target words were presented to measure the neural response elicited by only the random texture patterns.
 All of these word-pair types and stimulus energy levels produced a total of 432 trials that were randomly interleaved.
 We counterbalanced the experimental factors across observers, resulting in 16 different combinations.

-In the confirmation session, observers performed both the lexical decision and the feature-detection tasks to determine the visibility levels accompanied with the four stimulus energy levels.
-In the lexical-decision task, 60 words and 60 non-words were presented such that 15 words and 15 non-words were assigned to each stimulus energy level.
-In the feature-detection task, 60 letter strings of Os and another 60 letter stings of Xs were generated and assigned to the four stimulus energy levels.
+In the confirmation session, observers performed both the lexical-decision and the feature-detection tasks to determine the visibility levels accompanied with the four stimulus energy levels.
+In the lexical-decision task, 60 words and 60 nonwords were presented such that 15 words and 15 nonwords were assigned to each stimulus energy level.
+In the featuredetection task, 60 letter strings of Os and another 60 letter stings of Xs were generated and assigned to the four stimulus energy levels.
 Trials of the four stimulus energy levels were randomized and the order of the two tasks were counterbalanced across observers.
-We also measured the lexical-decision performance without interocular suppression at the lowest energy level using 15 words and 15 non-words.
+We also measured the lexical-decision performance without interocular suppression at the lowest energy level using 15 words and 15 nonwords.